Blog

 Signs of Depression in Children

-- Unusual crying spells and sensitivity – Your child is crying or showing sensitivity to unusual circumstances.
+- Unusual crying spells and sensitivity: Your child is crying or showing sensitivity to unusual circumstances.

-- Self-harm – Your child is engaging in self-harm such as cutting, scratching, biting, headbanging, substance abuse, suicidal behavior, and more.
+- Self-harm: Your child is engaging in self-harm, such as cutting, scratching, biting, headbanging, substance abuse, suicidal behavior, and more.

 Read more about these signs of depression and how to help in our blog.

-How To Support a Child with Mental Health Issues
+Supporting a Child With Mental Health Issues

 - Unconditional love from their family

-- High self-confidence & self-esteem
+- High self-confidence and self-esteem

 - Opportunities to play with other children